-The Company and the Managed Accounts may invest in the same securities or different securities of the same issuer to the extent consistent with applicable law, regulatory guidance, or any exemptive order obtained by the Company.
-For example, the Company would be permitted to co-invest with the Managed Accounts that are not BDCs or registered management investment companies in reliance on Rule 57b-1 under the 1940 Act.
+The Company and the Managed Accounts would be able to invest in the same securities or different securities of the same issuer to the extent consistent with applicable law, regulatory guidance, or any exemptive order obtained by the Company.
+Section 57(a)of the 1940 Act prohibits purchases from a BDC by a closely affiliated person.
+The Company, however, would be permitted to co-invest with the Private Fund Managed Accounts that are not BDCs or registered management investment companies because they are "downstream" affiliates and as such qualify for the exemption from Section 57(a) in Rule 57b-1 under the 1940 Act.
 The Company is also permitted to co-invest with the Managed Accounts in investment opportunities that are not negotiated pursuant to staff no-action position set forth in Mass Mutual Life Ins.
 Co.
-(SEC No-Action Letter, June 7, 2020).
+(SEC No-Action Letter, June 7, 2000).
 The Company and the Adviser Sub will implement policies and procedures that will govern the allocation of investment opportunities when investment advisory personnel of the Company and/or Adviser Sub become aware of investment opportunities that may be appropriate for the Company and one or more Managed Accounts.
 Under such policies and procedures, an available opportunity will be allocated based on the provisions governing allocations of such investment opportunities in the relevant organizational, offering or similar documents, if any, for the Company and the Managed Accounts.
 In the absence of any such provisions, the investment advisory personnel of the Company and the Adviser Sub will consider certain factors included in the policies and procedures to determine (i) if an opportunity is appropriate for the Company and/or any of the Managed Accounts, taking into account each entity's respective investment objective, investment strategies, policies and other pertinent factors and (ii) the appropriate amount to be invested by the Company and/or each Managed Account, taking into account such factors as the relevant amount of capital available for new investments, liquidity considerations, portfolio diversification and concentration concerns, regulatory requirements and restrictions, among other things.
 If the Company and the Managed Accounts cannot co-invest, the policies and procedures will provide a method for determining which entity or entities will be allocated the opportunity, which will require that such opportunities be offered to such entities in a manner that will be fair and equitable.
 In general, pursuant to the policies and procedures, in making such assessment, the Company and the Adviser Sub will consider a variety of such factors, including, without limitation: the investment objectives, guidelines and strategies applicable to the Company and the Managed Accounts; the nature of the investment; the liquidity needs of the Company and the Managed Accounts; legal, tax and regulatory requirements and restrictions; and portfolio construction considerations.
 The relevance of each of these criteria will vary from investment opportunity to investment opportunity.
 Although the policies and procedures will endeavor to allocate investment opportunities in a fair and equitable manner, there may be conflicts in allocating investment opportunities between the Company and the Managed Accounts.
 The Board will seek to monitor the potential conflicts arising from the allocation of investment opportunities between the Company and the Managed Accounts in fulfilling its oversight responsibilities.